rishabkumar7/the-devops-guide/README.md

 # Welcome to The DevOps Guide

-It is an open-source guide to provide you with an outline of skills needed to learn to get into DevOps.
+DevOps Guide is an open-source guide to provide you with an outline of skills needed to learn to get into DevOps.
 At the end of it you should have the technical knowledge of DevOps.

 ## Prerequisite